 How can we help?

-- We help adults and communities throughout Scotland in prevention of child sexual abuse via our Upstream Project.
+- We help adults and communities throughout Scotland to prevent child sexual abuse, through our Upstream Project.

 - We support those concerned about the online or offline behaviour of a loved one that may be sexually abusive in nature.

 - We give advice and guidance to those who have concerns about the behaviour of a child or young person, including internet use.